-If you want to run Presto in AWS, it’s easy to spin up a managed Presto cluster either via the AWS Management Console, the AWS CLI, or the Amazon EMR API.
-You can also give Ahana Cloud a try, a managed service for Presto that takes care of the devops for you.
+AWS and PrestoDB is a powerful combination.
+If you want to run Presto in AWS, it’s easy to spin up a managed Presto cluster either through the Amazon Management Console, the AWS CLI, or the Amazon EMR API.
+It’s not too difficult to run AWS Presto CLI EMR.

 How does Presto work with AWS?

 The quickest answer is that PrestoDB is the compute engine on top of your storage of your SQL Data Lakehouse.
 In this case, the storage is AWS S3.

 There are some AWS services that work with Presto in AWS, like Amazon EMR and Amazon Athena.
 Amazon EMR and Amazon Athena are the best Amazon services to deploy Presto in the cloud.
 They are managed services that do the integration, testing, setup, configuration, and cluster tuning for you.
 Amazon Athena Presto and EMR are widely used, but both come with some challenges, such as price performance and cost.

 There are some differences when it comes to EMR Presto vs Athena.
 AWS EMR enables you to provision as many compute instances as you want, and within minutes.
 Amazon Athena lets you deploy Presto using the AWS Serverless platform, with no servers, virtual machines, or clusters to setup, manage, or tune.

 Many Amazon Athena users run into issues, however, when it comes to scale and concurrent queries.
 Amazon Athena vs Presto is a common query and many users look at using a service like Athena or Presto.
 Learn more about those challenges and why they’re moving to Ahana Cloud, SaaS for Presto on AWS.